cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 to which address belongs. "symbol" is the function symbol name. "symbol" may be missing if the binary file is stripped.

+{{< note >}}
+Information from `procfs (/proc/<pid>/maps)` is used to symbolize user stack trace addresses.
+Stack trace addresses extraction and symbolizing are async.
+It might happen that process is terminated and the `/proc/<pid>/maps` file will be not existed at user stack trace symbolization step.
+In such case user stack traces for very short living process might be not collected.
+{{< /note >}}

 This output can be enhanced in a more human friendly using the `tetra getevents -o compact` command.
 Indeed, by default, it will print the stack trace along the compact output of the event similarly to this: